react-auth-kit/react-auth-kit/CONTRIBUTING.md

 ### 4. Create a new branch :bangbang:

 Whenever you are going to make a contribution.
-Please create a separate branch using command and keep your `master` branch clean (i.e. synced with remote branch).
+Please create a separate branch using command and keep your `master` branch clean (i.e., synced with remote branch).

 ```sh
 # It will create a new branch with the name Branch_Name and will switch to that branch.